gustavoatt/gustavoatt.github.io/_posts/2025-05-26-databases-learning.md

 insertion.

-Also the concurrency control part is extremely interesting since we want to optimize the B+ tree for many concurrent threads reading and writing without being too
+Also the concurrency control part is extremely interesting since we want to optimize the B+ tree for many concurrent threads reading and writing without blocking the whole tree (specially the root since all access goes through the root of the tree).

 ## Parting thoughts